The last-gen iPhone still holds its own

 The full review of the iPhone 7, originally posted November 22, 2016 and last updated March 21, 2017, follows.

 Curved wraparound screen?
 Nope.
 Wireless charging?
 Not yet.
 Are you bothered that the 2016 iPhone looks the same as its predecessor?
 If you are, I understand the feeling.
-The iPhone 7 ($849 at Apple) doesn't feel like the "whole new thing."
+The iPhone 7 ($546 at Amazon.com) doesn't feel like the "whole new thing."
 Does that bother you?
 Maybe.
 But is it better?
 Yeah, it is.
 Except for one small 3.5-millimeter thing.

 The iPhone 7 was released in September, so you've certainly heard by now that it has no headphone jack and it looks almost identical to the 2014 iPhone 6 and 2015 iPhone 6S.
 It's faster, it's better -- but its successor is likely to be announced in September 2017.